Fire And Brimstone

 Often Mom would seek a deep, dark closet

-To hide in.
-My brother, Andy, and I
+To hide in but brother, Andy, and I,

-To enjoy the hand of God, hear him roar.
+To enjoy God's lightning, to hear him roar.

 Around five fifteen as the wind picked up